rossibarra/2015-shell-genomics/README.rst

 and then hit ENTER - this will give you a directory name.
 Remember it!

-We next want to download the file:
+We next want to use our Web browser to download the file:

    https://s3-us-west-1.amazonaws.com/dib-training.ucdavis.edu/shell-data.zip

-to our computer, copy it to that directory, and then unpack it in that directory.
+to our computer, and then use the file browser to copy it to the directory shown by ``pwd`` above.
+Now, then unpack it in that directory (probably by double clicking on it).

 Once that's done, type::